victor-paredes/Johnstone-Scripts/README.md

 <hr>

 ## 📍 How to use
-Place these scripts into your application's scripts folder and access them in your Scripts panel in the program.
+Place these scripts into InDesign's scripts folder and access them via the Scripts panel within the application.
 <br><br><br><br>

 <hr>